ONEcampaign/one-datacommons-website/README.md

 # Data Commons Website

-This repo hosts code for the Data Commons website.
+This repo hosts code for the Data Commons website (for ONE Data commons).

 ## About Data Commons